NOAA-GSL/SENA-c_sw/ref/README.md

 This is the reference implementation of the `c_sw` kernel extracted from the FV3 model.
 It is an excellent kernel for OpenMP analysis.
-The number of threads is determined by the OMP_NUM_THREADS environment variable, which defaults to the number of hyperthreads on the machine if it is not set.
-Currently the number of threads is hard-coded to 4 in the build script when running "ctest", but users can customize it at runtime for other runs.
+The number of threads is determined by the `OMP_NUM_THREADS` environment variable, which defaults to the number of hyperthreads on the machine if it is not set.
+Currently the number of threads is hard-coded to 4 in the build script when running `ctest`, but users can customize it at runtime for other runs.

 # Building the kernel